-2.33 The Transfer of a student from one course to another is student initiated and is not the result of a decision to discontinue a student from a course.
-A student may request the transfer from one course to another under Regulations 8.33 - 8.38.

-- 2.34 Withdrawal from a course is student initiated (and can occur for a variety of reasons) or is the consequence of persistent non-engagement without explanation (ie: a student is deemed by Anglia Ruskin to have withdrawn if there has been poor or no engagement and no communication from the student or a response to attendance monitoring messages).
-Withdrawal is not an outcome of the assessment process. - 2.35 Discontinuation is a Tier 2 (Awards Board) assessment outcome and is therefore only relevant after academic failure.
-A student is discontinued when it is no longer possible to continue to study towards the intended award (eg: the student has exhausted all available re-take and/or replacement modules).
-The consequence of discontinuation may be admission to an alternative course or a Framework Award, the conferment of an intermediate award or termination of the student's registration at Anglia Ruskin University.
+- 2.29 The Transfer of a student from one course to another is student initiated and is not the result of a decision to discontinue a student from a course.
+A student may request the transfer from one course to another under Regulations 8.23 8.28. - 2.30 Withdrawal from a course is student initiated (and can occur for a variety of reasons) or is the consequence of persistent non-engagement without explanation (ie: a student is deemed by ARU to have withdrawn if there has been poor or no engagement and no communication from the student or a response to attendance monitoring messages8).
+Withdrawal is not an outcome of the assessment process. - 2.31 Discontinuation is a Tier 2 (Awards Board) assessment outcome and is therefore only relevant after academic failure.
+A student is discontinued when it is no longer possible to continue to study towards the intended award due to excessive academic failure.
+The consequence of discontinuation is either the conferment of an intermediate award or termination of the student's registration at ARU.